onukwilip/gopack/README.md

 **N.B: The values are case-sensitive so make sure you use exactly what's specified in the list of possible values**

+#### node

+This is passed into the `webpackConfig.node` object.
+It accepts an `object` as a value.
+It specifies certain Node Js globals to polyfill.
+It should be used if you are running on a Node Js environment.
+To learn more visit [https://webpack.js.org/configuration/node/](https://webpack.js.org/configuration/node/).

+#### target

+This tells webpack the environment it should target when building your project.
+It defaults to `browserslist`.
+It should be set to `node` to support a Node Js environment, it should be set to `web` or `browserslist` to support a web environment.
+To learn more visit [https://webpack.js.org/configuration/target/](https://webpack.js.org/configuration/target/)

 ## Libraries

 GOPack also supports the use of other libraries which are: